Dimension of Diophantine approximation and some applications in harmonic analysis: Introduction

 \subsection{Acknowledgement}

-In fact our original plan was on the $ABC$ sum-product only, leaving the Fourier dimension later.
-A discussion with De-Jun Feng in June reminded the second author of picking it up, and it was settled during a workshop in IBS Korea in July organized by Doowon Koh, Ben Lund and Sang-il Oum.
-Then at some point Doowon mentioned to the second author about their younger academic brother Donggeun Ryou, that brought the Fourier restriction into attention.
-Feel so lucky in having these people to make this process as natural as the result.
+Our original motivation is on the $ABC$ sum-product only.
+A discussion with De-Jun Feng encouraged us to consider the Fourier dimension.
+Then the second author attended a workshop in IBS Korea organized by Doowon Koh, Ben Lund and Sang-il Oum, where he learned the work of Fraser-Hambrook-Ryou on the Fourier restriction.
+We would like to thank their inspiration and encouragement.